satyampsoni/silver-surfer/ROADMAP.md

 Here's are couple of feature and updates that we are planning to work on.

-- Integration of Helm Charts
-- Generate the K8s manifests automatically for running workloads with updated configurations for cluster upgrades
+- Generate the K8s manifests automatically for running workloads with updated configurations for cluster upgrades.
+- Support for Helm releases pre-upgrade check.
+- Support for CRD check compatibility.
+- Publish silver surfer as homebrew package.
+- Support for in-cluster config.
+- Support for Helm Chart.
 - Built capability to run silver-surfer as a server.
-Currently it runs as an executtable
-- Publish silver as homebrew package
+- Upgrades on the basis of Migration Policies.

 ## Feedback channels